Aleksandr Voronsky: Defeat and death

 In May 1927, Voronsky used Krasnaya Nov to attack Averbakh over the way he was controlling the newly formed Federation of Organisations of Soviet Writers.
 In a reply, published in Pravda, the head of the Press Section of the Central Committee, Sergei Gusev accused Voronsky of being a Trotskyist, and/or a Socialist Revolutionary.
 In response, Voronsky denied the political charges, offerted to co-operate with RAPP if Averbakh was removed form its leadership, and declared that any fate was better than being suffocated by Averbakh's "literary fumes."

 In October 1927, Voronsky was relieved of his duties as editor of the journal.
 In February 1928 he was expelled from the Party, and in January 1929 he was arrested and exiled to Lipetsk.
-From there hew rote to the Central Committee declaring:
+From there he wrote to the Central Committee declaring:

 In 1930, he was permitted to return to Moscow, where he continued to write and edit for Gosizdat but was no longer prominent as a critic.
 American Max Eastman describes Voronsky's increasingly untenable position in a chapter called "Voronsky's Fight For Truth" in his 1934 book Artists in Uniform.

 Voronsky was expelled from the party for a second time in 1935, and was arrested early in the Great Purge on 1 February 1937.
+His name was on a death list signed by Stalin, Molotov, Kaganovich, and Voroshilov on 10 August 1937.
 At his trial, on 13 August 1937, which lasted only a few minutes he stood up and told the judges that history's judgement would be that they had betrayed the revolution, not he.
 He was sentenced to death, and shot the same day.